Business Water Rates

 Businesses can collect and reuse rainwater for watering plants, cleaning, and flushing toilets.
 Alternatively, a greywater system can strategically reuse wastewater from appliances like washing machines.

-Water management systems can help companies monitor and control their water usage.
+Water management systems can help companies monitor and control their water usage using a series of water loggers.
 These systems can detect leaks, measure usage, identify areas of waste, and actively alert users to potential issues.

 Employees play a crucial role in reducing water consumption.
 Educating employees about the importance of water conservation and providing them with tips on conserving water can help reduce your business’s water bills.